EDITORIAL: Believing voter fraud does not make it true

 Our original editorial criticized Gruenhagen for joining a handful of Republican lawmakers who sought to disenfranchise 3.2 million Minnesotans by asking the Supreme Court to nullify our state’s presidential election results and give themselves — state lawmakers — the power to delegate our state’s electors.

 Gruenhagen’s response was in the Dec.
-30 issue of the Leader, and Newman’s response was in the Jan.
+30 issue of the Independent Review, and Newman’s response was in the Jan.
 6 issue.
 While both defended Republicans’ attempted power grab, neither provided evidence to justify such an extreme action.

 Gruenhagen began his letter complaining that we exposed his actions in an editorial.
 Newspapers have used this platform to keep elected officials in check since before the First Amendment was written, and it is an acceptable response when a lawmaker uses his taxpayer-funded platform to express his unsubstantiated opinions.